wwjj999/chonkie/README.md

 </div>

-Ever found yourself making a RAG bot yet again (your 2,342,148th one), only to realize you’re stuck having to write chunking with bloated software library X or the painfully feature-less library Y?
+Ever found yourself building yet another RAG bot (your 2,342,148th, but who's counting?), only to hit that all-too-familiar wall?
+You know the one - where you're stuck choosing between:

+- Library X: A behemoth that takes forever to install and probably includes three different kitchen sinks
+- Library Y: So bare-bones it might as well be a "Hello World" program
+- Writing it yourself?
+For the 2,342,149th time... sigh

+And you think to yourself:

-_WHY CAN'T THIS JUST BE SIMPLE, UGH?_
+> "WHY CAN'T THIS JUST BE SIMPLE?!" </br>

-What if all you had to do was install, import and run chunking?
+> "Why do I need to choose between bloated and bare-bones?" </br>
+> "Why can't I just install, import, and CHONK?!" </br>

-Well, look no further than Chonkie! (chonkie boi is a gud boi)
+Well, look no further than Chonkie! (a chonkie boi is a gud boi 🦛💕)

 **🚀 Feature-rich**: All the CHONKs you'd ever need </br>
 **✨ Easy to use**: Install, Import, CHONK </br>